-Two applicants will be accepted for the upcoming training year.
-The training year starts July 1 and ends June 30.
+Two applicants will be accepted for the 2022 - 2023 training year.
 Clinical internship appointments are full-time (average 40-44 hours/week) for one year.
 Our doctoral interns acquire a total of 2000 supervised hours during the training year to qualify for the California Board of Psychology, in which the program resides, as well as various states' licensure requirements.
 Upon successful completion, the doctoral clinical child psychology intern will be awarded a certificate of internship completion from the UC Davis School of Medicine.
 Clinical moonlighting is not permitted.